AbigailMcbride8683524/solsts/README.md

 Updated README with new instructions
 Fixed critical bug in main module - update 6
 Added input validation - build 883
+Updated README with new instructions - update 12